formdatacom/cloudflare-firestore/README.md

 [Our Alternative SDK performs in average 13 times better and is 27 times smaller than the official ones](https://github.com/samuelgozi/firebase-firestore-lite/wiki/Firebase-Alternative-SDK-Benchmarks).

+## Calling Firestore from Cloudflare workers
+Currently all of Google's SDKs, including [javascript version 8](https://firebase.google.com/docs/firestore/quickstart#web-version-8), [javascript version 9](https://firebase.google.com/docs/firestore/quickstart#web-version-9), [firebase-admin](https://firebase.google.com/docs/firestore/quickstart#node.js) and [google-cloud/firestore](https://cloud.google.com/nodejs/docs/reference/firestore/latest#installing-the-client-library), do not work in Cloudflare's workers environment due to dependency on certain Node libraries that do not exist in this environemnt.
+This package can be used in Cloudflare Workers to access Firestore database.

+See below how to authenticate from workers environment.

 ## What am I giving up by using this?

 No realtime support (yet*) and no out of the box offline support*.
 You should also transpile and polyfill the code yourself for your target browsers.
 I don't try to support old browsers (ehm...
 IE), but it is possible and was done by some of the community.